QQuick/zzz_Numscrypt/README.rst

 N.B.
 Always use the newest version of Transcrypt to be able to use the newest features of Numscrypt.

+- For educational and demonstration purposes a simple, non-optimized implementation of complex arrays was added.
 - Ndarray's mixable with scalars for overloaded ops
 - Overloaded unary minus added
 - Preliminary optimizations, speedup 70x for inversion, 10x for multiplication (default: optimize for speed)